TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab4.md

     Visit `lib/runtime/editor/outline-library` for inspiration.

 3. Use one of the library strategies for folding to implement `pp-params`.
+You can find various folding strategies in the [API docs](http://releases.strategoxt.org/docs/api/libstratego-lib/stable/docs/).

 ### Desugaring